pentaho-jrice/jrice-hadoop-apache/wiki/setup/install-virtual-box-vagrant.md

-# Install VirtualBox and Vagrant
+# Step 2 - Install VirtualBox and Vagrant

 You will need to install both Vagrant and VirtualBox if you do not already have them.